Russia's air force accidentally bombs its own city | Law-Order

 Russia's air force accidentally bombs its own city

-But the Russian military quickly acknowledged that it was a bomb accidentally dropped by one of its own warplanes.Belgorod, a city of 340,000 about 40 kilometers 25 miles east of the border, has faced regular drone attacks that Russian authorities blame on the Ukrainian military, but the explosion late Thursday was far more powerful than anything its residents had heard before.Witnesses reported a low hissing sound followed by a blast that made nearby apartment buildings tremble and threw a car on a store roof.
+Russias military acknowledged that a bomb accidentally dropped by one of its warplanes caused a powerful blast in a Russian city not far from Ukraines border, injuring two and scaring local residents.Belgorod, a city of 340,000 located about 40 kilometers 25 miles east of the Russia-Ukraine border, has faced regular drone attacks during Russias current military operation in Ukraine.

 - Country: